dvolgyes/perceptionmd/README.md

 Please read the Language_description.md file for the details.
 Examples will be placed in the "Examples" directory.

+A brief demonstration video is available at [https://www.youtube.com/watch?v=ApLbgmZEcT0](https://www.youtube.com/watch?v=ApLbgmZEcT0).
+This is more or less what is expected when the program is called with "example" as command line parameter.

 ## Feedback

 Any feedback is very appreciated.
 Patches and improvements are even more welcomed.